laurakond/Stitch-Art-Guides-pp4/TESTING.md

 - When testing edit_booking.html functionality, I noticed that any earlier in the day unbooked tutorials were showing up in the drop down filter.
     - For example, if the user has a booking today at 10am, and there is another unbooked tutorial at 8am, it would appear in the drop down menu.
 This was happening because I filtered tutorials by date and not time.
 It has been fixed.

+**Filtering available tutorials**
+- I noticed that an unbooked tutorial scheduled one hour behind was still appearing in the drop down list in the deployed version of the application.
+    - I managed to resolve this by adjusting the timezone in the settings.py to 'Europe/London'.

 ### Unfixed bugs
 **Back button in the browser**
 - Upon booking the tutorial slot, the user is redirected to another page with a confirmation message showing up confirming the booking has been made.